KedoKudo/DocSage/presentation/ollama_langchain_rag.md

 ### Case 1: simple interaction with DocSage

 - testing prompt: "What is Mantid?"
     - temperature: 0.1, 0.5, 0.9
+- testing prompt: "What is ornl-next?"
+    - temperature: 0.1, 0.5, 0.9

 ---

 ### Case 2: chat with your documents

+- testing prompt: "What is Mantid?"
+    - temperature: 0.1, 0.5, 0.9
 - testing prompt: "What is ornl-next?"
     - temperature: 0.1, 0.5, 0.9

 ---

 ### Case 3: chat with knowledge base

-- testing prompt: "Provide a python script to calibrate PowGEN detector with mantid"
+- testing prompt: "Give me step-by-step instruction on creating new algoirthm for Mantid"
     - temperature: 0.1, 0.5, 0.9
     - knowledge base: Mantid

 ---